jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 W> Line break behavior is different in GitHub Flavored Markdown, where W> all newlines correspond to hard line breaks.

+## Killing Elements

+Press `C-c C-k` (`markdown-kill-thing-at-point`) to kill the thing at point and add the most important text, without markup, to the kill ring.
+Possible things to kill include (roughly in order of precedece): inline code, headings, horizonal rules, links (adds the link text to kill ring), images (adds the alt text to kill ring), plain URLs, email addresses, bold, italics, reference definitions (adds URL to kill ring), footnote markers and text (kills both the marker and text, adds text to kill ring), and list items.

 ## Footnotes

 To insert a footnote, using an extension to the original Markdown syntax, press